 The Best Games Like Stardew Valley

+That being said, it’s time to get to the heart of the matter!
 As someone who loves the farming sim genre in general, I’m always on the lookout for new games to play.
 Here are some farming games like Stardew Valley that I recommend:

 1. My Time at Sandrock – Stardew Valley with a crafting/building focus